 The scale (3-15) involves testing for three patient responses: eye opening, best verbal response, and best motor response.
 A high score indicates a good prognosis and a low score indicates a poor prognosis.

 Like all trauma patients, persons with head injury need a systematic yet rapid evaluation in the emergency room.
 Cardiac and pulmonary functions are the first priority.
 Next, a rapid examination of the entire body is performed.
 Immediate treatment for head injuries involves surgery to control bleeding in and around the brain, monitoring and controlling intracranial pressure, insuring adequate blood flow to the brain, and treating the body for other injuries and infection.

-To consider, some contusions or haematomas may enlarge over the first hours or days after head injury, so that some patients are not taken to surgery until several days after an injury.
-Sometimes these delayed haematomas are discovered when a patient's neurologic exam worsens or when the ICP increases.
+To consider, some contusions or hematomas may enlarge over the first hours or days after head injury, so that some patients are not taken to surgery until several days after an injury.
+Sometimes these delayed hematomas are discovered when a patient's neurologic exam worsens or when the ICP increases.